arttusulkonen/paddletracker/docs/blueprint.md

 **Smashlog** is a progressive web application (PWA) designed to track ELO ratings, manage match history, and organize tournaments for racket sports.
 **Supported Sports:** Ping-Pong, Tennis, Badminton.

+The platform supports flexible **Game Modes** to cater to different groups: from casual office environments ("Office League") to serious competitive clubs ("Professional") and purely fun sessions ("Arcade").

-The core philosophy is a **Dual-Rating System** designed to balance competitive fairness with social engagement:
+The core philosophy is a **Dual-Rating System**:

-1.  **Global ELO (True Skill):** A strict, zero-sum rating that persists across all games and rooms.
-It represents the player's objective skill level.
+1.  **Global ELO:** A persistent, strict zero-sum rating (True Skill) that follows the player everywhere.
-2.  **Room ELO (Season Progress):** A local, inflationary rating specific to a private club or season.
-It resets to 1000 for everyone at the start of a room/season and is designed to reward activity and prevent stagnation.
+2.  **Room ELO:** A local, seasonal rating specific to a private room, with rules defined by the selected Game Mode.

 ---